Mozambique’s legal system is based on civil law.

-Copyrights apply to literary, artistic and scientific original creations; namely, written works (including computer programs), musical works (whether accompanied by text or not), drama and musical drama works, choreographic pieces/pantomimes, audio-visual work and works of art (drawings, paintings, sculptures, etc), among others.
+Copyright applies to literary, artistic and scientific original creations – ie, written works (including computer programs), musical works (whether accompanied by text or not), drama and musical drama works, choreographic pieces/pantomimes, audiovisual works and works of art (drawings, paintings, sculptures, etc), among others.
 It may also apply to derivative works, such as compilations and translations.

-The rights of an author, interpreter, person that executes or producers are acquired pursuant to the creation of a work by contract or licence.
+The rights of an author, an interpreter, a person that executes the work or a producer are acquired pursuant to the creation of a work by contract or licence.
 The registration makes the work and the protected rights public.
-The following are subject to registration: acts that constitute, transmit, change or extinguish copyright; the encumbrance of copyrights; the literary or artistic name; the title of the work and the author; and the seizure over copyrights.
-The registration certificate has full evidential value and may only be limited in cases foreseen in the law.
+The following are subject to registration:

-As a general rule, copyright and related rights are maintained throughout the author’s life and for 70 years pursuant to his or her death.
-Certain rights (direitos não patrimoniais), including the right to remain anonymous and the right to use a pseudonym, are unlimited in time.
+As a general rule, copyright and related rights are maintained throughout the author’s life and for 70 years after their death.
+Certain rights (direitos não patrimoniais) are unlimited in time, including the right to remain anonymous and the right to use a pseudonym.